 Ideally, you will have many more pageviews than sessions.
 That indicates that visitors click through to multiple articles once they're on your site.

-Click-through rate (CTR) and time on page
+Click-through rate (CTR) and engagement time

 Click-through rate gives you a good measure of how closely your post title and meta description align with search intent.